-Download and print the full report here.
+Download and print the full Mobile Bookings Report.

 Mobile use is on the rise.
 Today, mobile accounts for 51.2% of global internet usage.
 But for tour and activity providers, we believe the impact of mobile is even greater.
 By nature, travelers are on-the-go, which raises questions like: Do travelers book experiences online from the comforts of their home prior to departure, and on desktops?
 Or do they book while in-destination using their mobile devices?